Voters in two UK special elections deliver verdict as gloom grows for Sunak government - ExBulletin

 Voters in two UK special elections deliver verdict as gloom grows for Sunak government

-The result could deepen the gloom among the ruling Tories and give momentum to rivals plotting against Prime Minister Rishi Sunak.

-The Conservatives won the House of Commons seats of Kingswood, in the southwest of England, and Wellingborough, in the center of the country, by wide margins in the last national election in 2019.

-Lawmaker Chris Skidmore walked out of the Kingswood seat last month to protest Sunak's lack of commitment to green energy.
-Longtime Wellingborough lawmaker Peter Bone was ousted amid allegations of bullying and sexual misconduct.
+Legislator Chris Skidmore left Kingswood headquarters last month in protest against Sunaks lack of commitment to green energy.
+Longtime Wellingborough legislator Peter Os was ousted following allegations of bullying and sexual misconduct.

 Losing either seat would give the Conservative government the unwanted record of suffering more by-election losses between national elections than any government since the 1960s.